-As one of the oldest cities in the United States, Mobile combines Southern tradition, beauty and charm with all the elements of a fast-growing progressive community.
+As one of the oldest cities in the U.S, Mobile combines Southern tradition, beauty and charm with all the elements of a fast-growing progressive community.
 The city’s diversity is mirrored in an abundance of activities—everything from deep sea to fresh water fishing, antique shopping to outlet bargains, tee-time on the course to tea time at an historic Plantation home.